afortunado21/NiceHashMiner/README.md

 - **up-to-date drivers** for all GPUs
 - **Reliable** internet connectivity
 - For GPU Mining, **paging file size** of 60% of your total GPU VRAM memory
-- Personal **Bitcoin wallet** (you can create one by [registering](https://www.BROWSER-COIN.com/support/general-help/account/creating-a-new-account) on BROWSER-COIN page)
+- Personal **Bitcoin wallet** (https://www.BROWSER-COIN.com/support/general-help/account/creating-a-new-account) on BROWSER-COIN page)

 # <a name="run"></a> How to get&run it?